brianrhea/awesome-jtbd/README.md

 - **[This is not a map - Inside Intercom](http://blog.intercom.io/shareable-map/)** "A worse map does a better job."
 - **[Replacing The User Story With The Job Story — Jobs To Be Done — Medium](https://medium.com/the-job-to-be-done/replacing-the-user-story-with-the-job-story-af7cdee10c27)** Too many assumptions are dangerous
 - **[The forces at work when choosing a product](http://www.elezea.com/2013/11/progress-making-forces/)** A better design of the Forces diagram than the one used by Rewired Group
+- **[Personas and Jobs To Be Done — Medium](https://medium.com/@heavywinter/personas-and-jobs-to-be-done-2da5bff8870b)** Thoughts on the growing divide between jobs to be done and personas

 #### Twitter
 > Follow these people